- What is a Discovery Phase in Software Development?

 The key to getting a better app, higher profit and happy users is to plan and analyze the idea first.
 The Discovery phase at Inoxoft is based on properly organized management, the process of challenging clients’ minds by setting the questions they’ve never heard, and the answers to which reveal essentials about the future product.
 Also, it’s about challenging the technical team by making them find solutions for meeting clients’ requirements and end-user needs.

-Our client, the Netherlands-based company that specializes in providing HR services for enterprises, provided Inoxoft with a detailed description of his idea.
+For instance, our client, the Netherlands-based company that specializes in providing HR services for enterprises, provided Inoxoft with a detailed description of his idea.
 The business need was to provide enterprises with a web application in which HR experts could manage the system of questionnaires and measure results.
 After carrying out the discovery phase of web development Inoxoft’s team delivered the SaaS solution that consists of a web application for specialists to manage and provide their HR services.
 Here, HR services can be managed in form of custom questionnaires, talent analysis, and individual feedback.
-And, also, a cross-platform mobile app for employees who connect the system, respond to questions and get feedback on their results from HR specialists.
+In addition, a cross-platform mobile app for employees who connect the system, respond to questions and get feedback on their results from HR specialists.

 To ensure successful fulfillment of the client’s expectations by the company, we developed three Discovery Phase Packages: Prime, Standard, and Progressive which offer from 2 to 6 weeks of research and analysis.
 Afterward, the mobile app’s or website development discovery phase deliverables will include: Business Requirements, Business Background, Business Goals, Business Risks, Functional Requirements (functional decomposition, diagrams for representing the functions of the expected solution), Non-functional requirements, Technical vision (per case: Cloud architecture vision, and High-Level Design, Technology stack, ERD, Technical Risks, Tech stack trade-offs), UX design (low fidelity wireframes, which reflect main screens, and user flows)